 Telemarketers.
 Long-winded talkers.
-My upbringing and culture taught me to always answer the phone.
+My upbringing and culture taught me to always answer the phone (remember how we would run to answer the phone - it had to always be answered).
 While reading a book on grieving, one suggestion was to ignore the phone.
 I tried it and I liked it.
 It resulted in less stress and more influence over my time.

 I most enjoy phone calls that are Vignelli/Swiss style - pure, clear, and to the point.
 The phone doesn't allow visuals, expressions, gestures, etc. and, because I'm a visual thinker/processor, hearing only a voice is awkward.
 I'm not one to 'chat' for very long on the phone.
-As Elvis says, TCB - Takin' care of business.
 However, there are times when a call is the most efficient way to give or get info, and that's okay.